nachivpn/nachivpn.github.io/index.md

 Technology and programming excites me, but not more than the underlying theory.
 My specific theoretical interests include programming languages.

 My primary focus now is to build a strong theoretical foundation through my masters program at Chalmers.
-Also, I actively take part in the technology industry as a part-time software consultant.
+Also, I actively take part in the IT industry as a part-time software consultant.

 ## Past avatars